qurban7860/BuyCex-LearnEarn-Page/README.md

 The BuyCEX Learn & Earn page is a cutting-edge platform designed and developed to offer users a seamless and interactive learning experience combined with the opportunity to earn rewards, inspired by the renowned Binance Earn page.
 With its advanced features and responsive design, BuyCEX sets a new standard in the realm of cryptocurrency education and incentivized learning.

-### Section 1: Introduction to Bitcoin
-- **Layout:** Flex container with two flex items arranged in a row.
-- **Content:** Includes an image carousel or slideshow with educational content about Bitcoin.
-Each slide may contain images, text, and interactive elements.

-### Section 2: Gamified Learning Platform
-- **Layout:** Flex container with two flex items arranged in a row.
-- **Content:** Features a gamified learning platform where users can earn rewards for completing educational tasks or quizzes related to cryptocurrency and blockchain technology.

 ## HTML Code Structure:

 The HTML code consists of structured elements to organize the content and layout of the "Learn & Earn" page.